ckids-datafirst/2023-fall-aviation-safety/content/_index.md

         This project builds on the work of a [previous DataFirst project](https://ckids-datafirst.github.io/website/projects/2023-spring/810/).

-        Our data science project endeavors to tackle [Apply AI, ML and NLP in understanding and prevent serious aviation safety problem in the US - Runway Safety].
+        Our data science project endeavors to apply AI, ML and NLP in understanding and prevent serious aviation safety problem in the US - Runway Safety].
 Our motivation to address this problem stems from [a New York Times article which mentions series of Air Traffic Control lapses that nearly kills 131 people](https://www.nytimes.com/2023/10/11/business/air-traffic-control-austin-airport-fedex-southwest.html).
 This project has a potential to save thousands of lives if deployed in busiest airsapces across the world.

     design:
       columns: "1"